7 Experiences to Have While Visiting Savannah, GA

 If you are a honey lover, you MUST visit the Savannah Bee Company!
 They have a variety of artisanal honey, everyday honey, and raw honey comb.
 You can try them all for free.
 I also recommend their mead tasting.

-Have you visited Savannah?
+Have you taken a day trip to Savannah?
 What did you do during your visit?!

 Disclaimer: This post contains affiliate links, which means I receive a small commission if you make a purchase through them, at no extra cost to you.
 This helps me keep this site up and running and bring you useful free content.
 Thanks so much for your support!